The creamiest DIY instant oatmeal is an easy, healthy, and waste-free way to fix up a wholesome breakfast on the go. Very customizable!

 We are in deep with summer and all of its tomatoes and zucchini, and I know that no one is really DYING for a recipe like this, but I think you might thank me later when Fall creeps in, school is back, and we’re all transitioning back into that cozily embraced routine.
-I held a poll on Instagram asking whether you wanted this recipe or a summery pasta and while the pasta had more votes, waaaay more people messaged me privately about the oatmeal.
+I held a poll on Instagram asking whether you wanted this recipe or a summery pasta and while the pasta had more votes, way more people messaged me privately about the oatmeal.
 So I’m overruling the popular choice for now.
 Again, I have a hunch that you’ll thank me later.

-So what’s with the click bait-y title?
 My favourite ingredient lately is coconut milk powder.
 Lots of people use it as a “creamer” for coffee, and it really is nice blended up in fancy superfood/regular food lattes.
 You don’t have to remember to soak nuts or have raw nut butter on hand or anything.
 Just plop a spoonful of this lovely powder into your beverage, whisk or blend it really well, and you’re good to go.
 It’s also amazing in smoothies and great to have around for curries and stews if you’re like me and you always THINK that you have cans of coconut milk around but you actually don’t.
 Since I’ve been loving on this stuff, I’m always looking for more ways to use it!

 When we go camping, we usually do oatmeal for breakfast a couple times.
 Previously, I would pack up a little container of the rolled oats with nuts, seeds, and spices.
 Then at camp I’d mix it with hot water and some nut butter to make it rich and creamy.
 The last two times, I packed oatmeal in the style of this recipe and it was way creamier and honestly better in terms of a more pure and clean flavour.
 Also, we still served the oatmeal with nut butter and other stuff on top because I love my healthy fats.